Get news, updates, and insights delivered straight to your inbox.

 Alternatively, when content is no longer valid, let users know what needs to be discarded by sending team-wide emails that new collateral is out of date, or newly available.
 If you have the opportunity to address the team on a call, use that as an opportunity as well.

-See how Merz, a pharmaceutical company, updates their marketing materials in real-time to keep up with regulatory requirements and to make sure their field reps are using the most updated materials.
+See how Merz, a pharmaceutical company, updates their marketing materials in real-time to keep up with regulatory requirements and to make sure their field reps are using the most updated materials for their healthcare business.

 Content and collateral can be a major source of strife, inefficiency, and waste for organizations who suffer from sales and marketing misalignment.
 However, if perceived as an opportunity, getting on the same page around this matter can instead be a chance to foster collaboration, build two-way communication, and improve the output of both teams.

 More than 3.2 million assets have been downloaded from MarcomCentral’s Marketing Asset Management technology to-date.
-We like to think, in some way, we’re helping to bridge the gap between Sales and Marketing with every asset.
+We like to think, in some way, we’re helping to bridge the gap between Sales and Marketing with every asset and are helping people find the healthcare marketing solutions and insights they are looking for.